jslee02/maitesin.github.io/_posts/2016-01-15-rr_debugger_record_once_replay_tens_of_times.md

 ---
 layout: post
-title: rr debugger: record once, replay tens of times
+title: rr debugger\: record once, replay tens of times
 ---

 **rr** is a debugging tool from Mozilla that **enhances the behaviour of GDB**.
 It can be found in